-Note that the functional classifications are defined by the columns on Schedule 1 of the Colorado Unit Cost Report (described in Chapter 4).
+Note that the functional classifications are defined by the columns on Schedule 1 of the Colorado Comprehensive Provider Cost Report (described in Chapter 3).

-Natural expense classification: A method of classifying expenditures according to the nature of the expense such as salaries and wages, employee benefits, supplies, and purchased services.
+Natural expense classification: A method of classifying expenditures according to the nature of the expense such as salaries and wages, employee benefits, supplies, and purchased services

-Note that the natural classifications are used in the annual audited financial statements (described in Chapter 3) and are defined by the rows on Schedule 1 of the Colorado Unit Cost Report (described in Chapter 4).
+Note that the natural classifications are defined by the rows on Schedule 1 of the Colorado Comprehensive Provider Cost Report (described in Chapter 3).

-Total expenses categorized under the natural classifications in the annual audited financial statements must include all independent financial statement auditor adjustments and reconcile to Schedule 1 of the Colorado Unit Cost Report (Exhibit E).
-All gains and losses on asset sales are to be recorded in accordance with generally accepted accounting principles in both the annual audited financial statements and the Colorado Unit Cost Report.
+Total expenses on the Colorado Comprehensive Provider Cost Report must include all independent financial statement auditor adjustments and reconcile to total expenses per the Audited Financial Statements.
+All gains and losses on asset sales are to be recorded in accordance with generally accepted accounting principles.
+Expense categories must be consistent between the Colorado Comprehensive Provider Cost Report and the annual Audited Financial Statements and are more specific than generally accepted accounting principles, as follows: